 Belgium is no exception.
-This lead tax authorities to issue two new sets of rules for employee expense reporting.
-The 27th of June 2021 law, and the payments for teleworking Circular 2021 / C / 20, which help clarify the situation.
+This leads tax authorities to issue two new sets of rules for employee expense reporting.
+The 27th of June 2021 law, and the payments for teleworking Circular 2021 / C / 20, help clarify the situation.

 To be compliant with these rules, you must collect the necessary records of business expenses from your employees, and properly report these reimbursements on the tax forms.

 In this article, we will be looking at the two different types of employee expenses.
 We will also be defining serious criteria, the changes in expenses and, finally, how to keep your company compliant with employee expenses.